vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

 1. Form page fetched through HTTP GET
 2. Form is submitted through HTTP POST
 3. Server-Side form validation, save data in form object
-4. Successful Submit results in POST-Redirect-GET to avoid re-POST (Search forms do not follow this - submitted with GET instead of post, no P-R-G as repost is not an issue)
+4. Successful Submit results in POST-Redirect-GET to avoid re-POST (Search forms do not follow this - submitted with GET instead of POST, no P-R-G as re-post is not an issue)

 ###Redirects